juliacodez/vonage-campus-voice-workshop/static/slides/intro-to-voice.rst

 .. raw:: pdf

   TextAnnotation "Answer webhook when someone calls your Nexmo number.
-Nexmo servers hit your URL and you return an NCCO"
+Nexmo servers hit your URL and you return an NCCO."

   TextAnnotation "Events show up at the ``event_url``.
 This is great for knowing what is going on - errors go there too!"